sezanzeb/JsPlot3D/USAGE.md

 ## Modes

-You can use constants to change the mode
+You can use constants to change the mode.
+The variable "data" is a string that contains csv information, separated by linebreaks \n, like this: "a,b,c\n1,2,3".

+(plotDataFrame is also available, which uses an array of arrays of integers as first parameter, like this: [["a", "b", "c"],[1, 2, 3]])

 ```js
     plot.plotCsvString(data, 0, 1, 2, {